Vacuums are technology’s answer to the broom, but what about the mop? Can an electric mop really outperform a manual mop?

 - Washable soft-touch pads or scrubby pads for tough messes.

 - Requires more physical work than other mop types.

 Spray mops, like steam and spin mops, aren’t capable of absorbing large liquid messes.
 Traditional mops have more material on the mop head that can absorb liquid than the electric alternatives.
-However, with spray mops you can just grab the mop and start cleaning.
+However, with on-demand spray mops, you can just grab the mop and start cleaning.
 There’s no preparing mop water.

 In a hurry to touch-up your floor before guests come over?
 You won’t have to worry about getting too much water on the floor as you have complete control of how much gets sprayed on the floor, more than with a traditional mop.

-Spray mops are also mechanically simpler than the other types of electric mops we’ve shown here, which means they’re typically cheaper.
-Models such as the Rejuvenate are powered by the handle pump, while others are battery powered with a button-activated spray.
+On-demand spray mops are also mechanically simpler than the other types of electric mops we’ve shown here, which means they’re typically cheaper.
+Models such as the Rejuvenate are powered by the handle pump, while others are battery-powered with a button-activated spray.

 Why Pick the Rejuvenate Spray Mop?